eugenecohen-osu/chi-gem5/chi-report.md

 Indicates the returned data may be held in another cache If set, resulting state will be SharedClean or SharedDirty

-Some interesting scenarios can arise here - if a requester wants a clean line and a responsder passes a dirty response then it's the interconnect's job to resolve this situation by writing data back to main memory *and* providing a clean response back to the requester.
+Some interesting scenarios can arise here - if a requester wants a clean line and a responder passes a dirty response then it's the interconnect's job to resolve this situation by writing data back to main memory *and* providing a clean response back to the requester.

 ### ACE/CHI Snoop Filter

 If the interconnect were to send snoop requests to every cache in the system we would see performance degradation due to excessive snoop traffic on the interconnect as well as excessive cache lookups as they check for matching addresses.

 In computer architecture classes we learn about the directory methodology for coherence, where a directory (or set of directories) track the node IDs on a per-cache block basis.
 In essence an ACE/CHI Snoop Filter is conceptually the same, except we treat the Snoop Filter more like a cache than a directory.
 The snoop filter will allocate an entry for any block address in an upstream cache so it can decide whether to forward coherency requests upstream or to ignore them.
-In this case an entry simply consists of an address correpsonding to the cache block - so it's equivalent a cache itself with a tag and a valid bit but no data.
+In this case an entry simply consists of an address corresponding to the cache block - so it's equivalent a cache itself with a tag and a valid bit but no data.

 | ![ACE Snoop Filter Diagram](img/ace-snoop-filter.png) |
 | :--: |